-Several options are available for the calculation of the collagen concentration in the assay samples.
+Several options are available for the data analysis.
 It is recommended that the data are handled by a software package utilizing a regression curve fitting program.
 If not available, the collagen concentration can be calculated manually as follows.

-- Average the duplicate readings for each standard or sample and subtract the average blank from all readings. - Create a standard curve by plotting the mean A{570} (minus blank) of each standard on the y-axis against the collagen content on the x-axis (0 6.25 12.5 25 50 100 200 300 μ g collagen/ml hydrolysate).
+- Average the duplicate readings for each standard or sample and subtract the average blank from all readings.

+- Create a standard curve by plotting the mean A{570} (minus blank) of each standard on the y-axis against the collagen content on the x-axis (0- $6.25 - 12.5 - 25 - 50 - 100 - 200 - 300 \ \mu g$ collagen/ml hydrolysate).
 Draw a best-fit linearized curve through the points on the graph.
-Use this standard curve to convert the A{570} values of the test samples to μ g/ml collagen.
+Use this standard curve to convert the A570 values of the test samples to μ g/ml collagen.
 This gives the collagen concentration in the hydrolyzed sample.
-If after hydrolysis a dilution step is included, the concentration should be multiplied with the dilution factor to give the collagen concentration in the hydrolyzed sample.
-Depending on the sample preparation the amount of collagen in the original samples can be calculated.
+If after hydrolysis a dilution step is included, this concentration should be multiplied with the dilution factor to give the collagen concentration in the hydrolyzed sample.